OskarBienko/Tutorials/#Setting up a Cluster on AWS with Putty and Apache Spark.md

 Now we will create a tunnel to be able to open Jupyter and to get informations about our cluster in the browser.

-Open PuTTY, type your instance's public DNS, browse your PPK file same as in the second point.
+Open PuTTY, type your instance's public DNS and browse your PPK file same as in the second point.

 Then create tunnels: